dennisbergevin/mash/README.md

 For global configurations you can create a `config.json` file in the `~/.config/mash/` directory.

+> [!NOTE]
+> The "cmd" property is where you specify the command to execute.
+If you prefix with "cd:" followed by a filepath, you can open a new shell in that path.
+Otherwise, `mash` executes the provided command and returns to the original directory where `mash` was called.

 The content should be in the following format:

 ```json